Dennis Kay, MD, FACR, FSIR

 Dr. Kay has been Chairman of Radiology at Ochsner since 2007.
 He is a graduate of Tulane Medical School and performed his Vascular and Interventional fellowship at the Harvard Medical School/Beth Israel Program.
-Dr. Kay has been on the Board of Directors of the Ochsner Clinic for 9 years, and he has served many roles in the ACR such as former chapter president and LA state councilor.
+Dr. Kay has been on the Board of Directors of Ochsner Health for 9 years, and he has served many roles in the ACR such as former chapter president and LA state councilor.
 His research interests include interventional treatments for liver tumors.
 Dr. Kay is a former Ochsner resident.

 Dr. Gilbert was born and raised in Thibodaux, LA.
 After graduation from Tulane Medical School, he performed Radiology residency and Vascular/Interventional Radiology fellowship at the Medical University of South Carolina.
 His published interests include challenging arterial and venous access, particularly radial artery access for uterine and oncologic interventions, and percutaneous ablation therapies.
 He is an Interventional Radiologist at Ochsner, actively supporting tumor boards at the Jefferson Highway and the Baptist campuses.
 He is a member of the SIR and RSNA.